wintofon/wizard-stepper_git/assets/css/README.md

 ## Wizard step files

-Each wizard step’s view loads its specific styles from `assets/css/pages` or the legacy `assets/css/steps` folder.
+Each wizard step’s view loads its specific styles from `assets/css/components`.